Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Actor-Critic Algorithms

-where $\alpha^N = 1/N$ is the scaling of the step size of parameter updates, chosen so that the parameter updates converge to a limiting ODE as $N\to\infty$.

-\paragraph{Step 2: Update of the actor network:} We then use the policy gradient theorem \cite{policygradient1999} to update the actor network's parameters.
+\paragraph{Step 2: updating the actor network:} We then use the policy gradient theorem \cite{policygradient1999} to update the actor for a new policy $f^N_{k+1}$.
 The policy gradient theorem states that if a policy $f_\theta$ is parametrised by $\theta$, then